tide-org/vgdb/README.md

 # vgdb

-Use Vim as an IDE for gdb
+Use Vim as an IDE